pragtical/pragtical.github.io/docs/api/core.rootview.md

 (method) core.rootview:grab_mouse(button: 'left'|'right', view: core.view)
 ```

-Obtain mouse grab.
+Capture mouse input for a specific view.

-This means that mouse movements will be sent to the specified view, even when
+All mouse events for the specified button will be routed to this view,
-those occur outside of it.
-There can't be multiple mouse grabs, even for different buttons.
+even when the mouse moves outside the view's bounds.
+Only one grab can be active per button at a time.
+Common use: drag operations, scrollbar dragging, text selection.

+@*param* `button` — Button to grab

+@*param* `view` — View that should receive mouse events

 ```lua
 button: